-- 1 Section 2.
+1 SECTION 2.
 (Committing Crime When Armed.)
-If any - 2 person shall commit a crime of violence when armed with or - 3 having readily available any pistol or other firearm, he may - 4 in addition to the punishment provided for the crime be - 5 punished also as provided by this act.
+If any 2 person shall commit a crime of violence when armed with or 3 having readily available any pistol or other firearm, he may 4 in addition to the punishment provided for the crime be 5 punished also as manifold by this set